the-scouts/por/sphinx_source/chapter-3.rst

       **Ex Officio Members**

-      * All adult members and associate members of the Scout Group (see Group roles listed in The Appointments Process chapter, Table 2: Appointments).
+      * All adult members and associate members of the Scout Group (see Group roles listed in :table:`2: Appointments`).
       * Patrol Leaders;
       * all parents of Squirrel Scouts, Beaver Scouts, Cub Scouts and Scouts;
       * the Sponsoring Authority or its nominee;